 Memorial Sloan Kettering Cancer Center investigators are leading the way in discovering molecular mechanisms of metastasis.
 Research is focusing on the study of the metastasis process both as a whole and through its individual components, tumor angiogenesis and bone marrow-derived progenitors, cell motility, and adhesion, tumor microenvironment interactions, and cancer stem cells.

-The CMR aims at leveraging these strengths to facilitate their synergies.
+The MTEC aims at leveraging these strengths to facilitate their synergies.
 Memorial Sloan Kettering Cancer Center is home to hosts an unsurpassed cadre of clinical expertise and resources, including oncologists with clinical experience in the metastasis of every major type of cancer; pathologists working on extensive collections of clinically annotated human tissue samples; surgeons who are able to procure clinical specimens for live-cell research; and imaging experts who provide cutting-edge technologies applicable to experimental metastasis models.

 Maximizing Research Resources